 Specifies one or more option specifications that are merged with the inputs when applicable.
 The parameter can be used to indirectly specify various linker arguments independent of the actual inputs.
 This is generally useful when common options need to be specified to multiple link operation inputs.
 When linker arguments are determined, each option specification will be merged into the used argumnets if applicable.
 An option is considered to be applicable to merging if all of the Identifier parts are contained in the link task Identifier, and the Architecture arguments can be matched.
 In case of unresolveable merge conflicts, the task will throw an appropriate exception.
 Output from the saker.msvc.coptions.preset() task can be passed as a value to this parameter.

-Specifies one or more singular arguments that should be directly passed to the linker backend (link.exe).
+Specifies one or more arguments that should be directly passed to the linker backend (link.exe).
 Any arguments specified will be appended to the link.exe invocation for the inputs.
 Take care when using this option as specifying files here may result in incorrect incremental builds.
-The parameters should be singular, meaning that arguments that require multiple command line options shouldn't be specified here.
-The order of the specified arguments are irrelevant, and may be changed by the task.
+The order of the specified arguments are kept.